There are three types of NIS machines.

 Any machine can be an NIS client, but only machines with disks should be NIS servers, either master or slave.
 Servers are also clients, typically of themselves.

-By definition, an NIS server is a machine storing a set of maps that are available to network machines and applications.
 The NIS server does not have to be the same machine as the NFS file server.

 NIS clients run processes that request data from maps on the servers.
 Clients do not make a distinction between master and slave servers, since all NIS servers should have the same information.